ankrutik/notes/aws/solutions_arch_cert/notes.md

 - Page file utilization
 - Log collection

+High-Resolution Custom Metrics can have a **minimum resolution of 1 second**.

+If you set an alarm on a **high-resolution custom metric**, you can specify a high-resolution alarm with a period of **10 seconds or 30 seconds**, or you can set a regular alarm with a period of any multiple of 60 seconds.

 ### CloudTrail (Auditing)

 User and resource activity monitored by **recording AWS management** console actions and API calls.
 Unrelated to CloudWatch.

+**CloudTrail Insights** to detect unusual activity.

 ## lab: CloudWatch

 Dashboards, Alarms, Events, Logs

+## AWS Config

+- audit and record complaince of AWS resources
+- per region service; can be aggregated
+- results stored to S3; can use Athena over this data
+- **Rules** can be evaluated or triggered at config change or scheduled
+- Rules do not deny action
+- automate **remediation** of non-complaint resources using SSM Automation Document
+- notifications to EventBridge or SNS

 ## lab: AWS Command Line